DataIntellectTech/TorQ-CME/README.md

 Once data has been parsed and placed in the appropriate tables it is possible to generate a book of quotes and trades.
 Depending on user requirements, there are scripts to build both a wide book and a tall book.

-The wide book would store a nested list of prices and sizes up to the maximum market depth at each point in time for the data.
+The wide book format stores a nested list of prices and sizes up to the maximum market depth at each point in time for the data.
 The user may then query the data over a time range or an exact time to generate a view of the book at that point.

 In contrast, the tall book stores only what has changed on each update for the appropriate side.
 The table is thus smaller, since only the level which has been changed (and those below in the case of a "NEW" or "DELETE" MDUpdateAction) on a single side must be changed with each message.
-A sample of the book, showing a single entry at level 3, and an appropriate query to return a book for a single sym at a certain time are show below:
+A sample of the tall book, showing a single entry at level 3, and an appropriate query to return a book for a single sym at a certain time are show below:

 ```
+~/deploy$ q torq.q -load decoder.q -proctype decoder -procname decoder -files sample/sample_20170101.log -debug -tallbook
+	...
+	...
+	...
 q)book
 date       time                          sym  side  level orders size price msgseq rptseq matchevent
 ----------------------------------------------------------------------------------------------------